nus-cs2113-AY2324S1/tp/docs/UserGuide.md

-Finds and displays all questions in the poll that match the criteria, either in the question field (with the `/description` keyword), or the module field (with the `/module` keyword).
+Finds and displays all questions in the poll that match the criteria, either in the question field (with the `/description` keyword), or the module field (with the `/module` keyword) but not both.
 You may use partial matches.

 Format:
 1. `find /description [question description]` Find a question by its question
 2. `find /module [question module]` Find a question by its module
+3. The "/" character is not allowed should be replaced "\slash" keyword instead.

 Examples of usage:
 * **Command**: `find /description Pi` <br>